 MBA and MiM Salary and Career Outcomes

-According to the Graduate Management Admission Council™ (GMAC™) annual Corporate Recruiters Survey, the 2020 median annual starting salary for new MBA hires was $115,000, almost 77% higher than the $65,000 salary reported for those with a bachelor’s degree.
+According to job posting analytics from Lightcast for 2022-23, the median advertised annual salary for job listings requiring an MBA was $122,800, a 39.8 percent increase since May 2020.
+The 2020 median annual starting salary for new MBA hires was $115,000, almost 77% higher than the $65,000 salary reported for those with a bachelor’s degree.

 When considering these salaries, it’s important to note that industry and position also play a role, with the highest earnings reported in the consulting, finance, and technology industries.

-From 2019-2029, management positions are expected to grow 5%, faster than the average for all occupations.
+From 2021-2031, management positions are expected to grow 8%, faster than the average for all occupations.
 While entry-level jobs commonly require a bachelor’s degree, a master’s can increase your earning potential and help you progress in your career at your organization.
-Popular positions include:
+Popular positions for MBA graduates include:

 About the Pace University Online MBA and Lubin School of Business